crypt0ace/AESEncryptDecrypt/README.md

 ```

 The following decryption C# code can be used in the binary.
+Taken from the [SharpInjector](https://github.com/Tw1sm/SharpInjector/blob/master/SharpInjector/Program.cs) project.
 ```C#
 public static byte[] Dec(string ciphertext)
         {